Go to

 The end of Independent Tattoo Ink Producers.

-All this over tattoos.z
+All this over tattoos.

-The rational to regulate tattoo used to be based on the horrors of "infection" with HBV, Hepatitis C, and other strange sounding diseases.
+The reason to regulate tattoo used to be based on the horrors of "infection" with HBV, Hepatitis C, and other strange sounding diseases.
 Today, this argument is all but abandoned because infections are rare and most easily treated.
 But, it is being used, as step one in a 2-step

 Step one in propaganda presents " a truth " that you already know as a truth, such as tattoos can become infected.
 Add disturbing pictures and it sets your emotions that tattoos cause horrors.